Flank/flank-dashboard/metrics/cli/docs/01_metrics_cli_design.md

 - `GCloudCli` is used to create a GCloud project;
 - `GitCli` is used to checkout the Metrics Web project from the remote repository;
 - `NpmCli` is used to install the Npm dependencies;
-- `SentryCli` is used to associate the Metrics application with a Sentry project.
+- `SentryCli` is used to associate the Metrics Web application with a Sentry project.

 #### Service